-How do I create a link to a folder in Linux?
+How do I link a folder in Ubuntu?

 The ln command in Linux creates links between source files and directories.